Tibetan blue bear

 One of the rarest subspecies of bear in the world, the blue bear is rarely sighted in the wild.
-First classified in 1851, it was once known in the West only through a small number of fur and bone samples.
+First classified in 1851, it was once known in the Western world only through a small number of fur and bone samples.
 However, the 2021 French documentary The Velvet Queen (La Panthère des Neiges) did manage to capture extensive footage of the reclusive animal.

 Common names

 Tibetan blue bear is also known as the Himalayan blue bear, Himalayan snow bear, Tibetan brown bear, and the horse bear.
 In Tibetan, it is known as Dom gyamuk.

 Taxonomy

 The Gobi bear is sometimes classified as being of the same subspecies as the Tibetan blue bear; this is based on morphological similarities, and the belief that the desert-dwelling Gobi bear represents a relict population of the blue bear.
 However, the Gobi bear is sometimes classified as its own subspecies, and closely resembles other Asian brown bears.